Testing With Jest in WebStorm

-Jest, the testing platform developed by Facebook, is becoming more and more popular with each day, especially for testing React applications.
-Jest is fast, easy to get started with, and has lots of features (such as snapshot testing and test coverage) available out of the box.
+Jest, the testing framework developed by Facebook, is becoming more and more popular each day, especially for testing React applications.
+Jest is fast, easy to get started with, and has lots of useful features, such as snapshot testing and test coverage, available out of the box.

 - Rerun failed tests